 The Registrar and Deputy Registrar do not attend meetings of the Registration Appeals Committee.
-All administrative preparation and support to the Committee is provided by two registration staff who have no decision making authority.
+All administrative preparation and support to the Committee is provided by two registration staff who have no decision making authority within the Committee.

 e) Describe your internal review or appeal process.